ChangJuKim/Daily-Coding-Problem/Hard/238 PerfectKnowledgeBlackjackSolver/README.md

   1. Game ends when you run out of cards (52).
 If a game cannot be concluded (e.g. dealer or player wants to hit but can't) then there is no win or loss for that round.
   2. Deck is not shuffled.
-  3. Cards are dealt: Player, Dealer, Player, Dealer.
+  3. Starting hands are dealt: Player, Dealer, Player, Dealer.
-  4. Dealer will not hit if he has a greater total than the Player
-  5. A draw will result in 0 points.
+  4. A draw will result in 0 points.
 Wins = +1, loss = -1

 -------------------